Alpine Skis, Carving Skis & Gear

 - Backcountry skis/Freeride – off-piste skis, sometimes with a twintip design.

-- Piste skis/Racing skis – Skis designed for high-speed racing on slopes.
+- Piste skis (Carving skis) – Skis designed for high-speed on the slopes.

 The alpine ski baselines